-They are also different in size.
+Alternator and generator are also different in size.
 Alternators are usually much smaller than generators.
 This difference in size enables the alternators to fit into smaller spaces, while generators usually require large spaces.

-In commercial electric power plants and also vehicles, many prefer to use alternators because of their mechanical simplicity.
+An additional generator and alternator difference is that in commercial electric power plants and also vehicles, many prefer to use alternators because of their mechanical simplicity.
 But keep in mind that generators make up this lack by providing multiple services.
 You can easily use them as a DC motor.
 How?
 By applying power to the shaft.
 And removing the shaft results in acting as a generator.
 If you want an alternator to convert AC to DC, you’ll need extra circuitry which complicates the design.

 The energy supplier of an alternator is its stator, while the supplier of a generator is its rotor.